-An example of how diverse the United States is, Fred T. Korematsu was a political and social activist who spoke out against the internment of Japanese citizen during the Second World War.
+Fred T. Korematsu was a political and social activist who spoke out against the internment of Japanese citizen during the Second World War.
 Korematsu is one of the least known activist within the country, why this is can be anyone’s guess, but he was a cause of a lot of headaches within the judicial system.
 His resistance to Order 9066 included plastic surgery and a complete overhaul of his name, changing it to Clyde Sarah professing to be of Spanish and Hawaiian heritage.
-While he was eventually captured and tired for resisting the order he continued to argue for his rights that had been stolen from him by his government.
-While he was not a lawyer Korematsu often stood out in the courts system with the ACLU (American Civil Liberties Union) in the hopes of returning the rights to the many Japanese Americans who had them stolen from them with the start of the Second World War.
-While the war ended and Japanese American were able to return to some form of normality, Korematsu still fought so that the United States would recognize that they had committed a wrong.
-It was not until 1988 president Reagan proclaimed that Order 9066 and the resulting treatment of Japanese Americans was unconstitutional and recompanced all Japanese Americans who had endured during the war.
-Korematsu was awarded the the Presidential Medal of Freedom by President Clinton in 1998.
-After his death in 2005 Korematsu’s birthday was declared as a day of remembrance for his actions.
+While he was eventually captured and tired for resisting the order, he continued to argue for his rights that had been stolen from him by his government.
+While he was not a lawyer Korematsu often stood out in the courts system with the ACLU (American Civil Liberties Union) in the hopes of returning the rights to the many Japanese Americans who had them taken from them with the start of the Second World War.
+While the war ended and Japanese American were able to return to some form of normality, Korematsu still fought for the United States to recognize that it had committed a wrong.
+It was not until 1988 when President Reagan proclaimed that Order 9066 and the resulting treatment of Japanese Americans was unconstitutional and recompensed all Japanese Americans who had endured internment during the war.
+Korematsu was awarded the Presidential Medal of Freedom by President Clinton in 1998.
+After his death in 2005, Korematsu’s birthday was declared as a day of remembrance for his actions.